 Depending on your marriage, you may be entirely dependent on your spouse for income.
 This means that if a divorce filing were to occur, some of the income you were used to seeing might suddenly disappear.
 The absence of this income may affect your immediate future in regards to paying for rent in case of physical separation between two divorcing parties or for getting groceries or other life necessities.
 Asking for temporary spousal support can help you get continued assistance from your spouse while divorce proceedings continue.
-While temporary spousal support is not guaranteed, contact a Tarrant County spousal support attorney may go a long way in netting temporary spousal support and helping you stay afloat during a transitional period.
+While temporary spousal support is not guaranteed, contact a Family law attorney may go a long way in netting temporary spousal support and helping you stay afloat during a transitional period.

 How Can I Receive Spousal Support?

 While temporary spousal support can help you in the short term, spousal support after your divorce can be a stepping stone towards an independent life.
 In order to receive spousal support, also known as spousal maintenance, you must lack the appropriate amount of property and assets to support your minimum living needs.
 In other words, if you do not have enough assets to meet the basic requirements of living because you were dependent on your spouse financially, you may be entitled to receive spousal maintenance following a divorce.
 Other factors for receiving spousal maintenance can include being physically or mentally disabled and being the primary caregiver for a child of the marriage.
 Seeking legal counsel from a Tarrant County spousal support lawyer can clear up your own circumstances to see if you are legally entitled to spousal maintenance or support.

 Can a Spousal Support Attorney Help Me Get Financial Support?